Scholarships and financial aid

 The College of Engineering is fortunate to have a community of alumni and donors that help support deserving students with additional scholarships.
 Most of these undergraduate scholarships are targeted at students who have completed at least one term as an engineering student and demonstrate a combination of academic achievement, leadership and financial need.
 Although financial need is not required for all college scholarships, applicants are required to have a current FAFSA on file with the university financial aid office.
 Students falling under a special circumstances category prohibiting them from filing a FAFSA are still able to apply for scholarships.

-New partnership for 2018-2019: NACME Students selected as WSU College of Engineering NACME recipients also receive NACME benefits related to career resources and conferences.
+- New partnership with NACME; students selected as WSU College of Engineering NACME recipients also receive NACME benefits related to career resources and conferences.

 New to Wayne State?
 Many scholarship opportunities exist.
 Submit your WSU admissions application by the scholarship deadlines to be eligible, and visit our Records and Registration Office for tuition and fee information.
 Representatives in the financial aid and scholarships offices are on hand assist you in finding ways to finance your education.
 Learn about university grants, loans, scholarship and work study opportunities, and apply for financial aid.
 The University also offers WSU Alumni Scholarships and Private Scholarships.